Accretion and Structure of Radiating Disks: Description of the model

 Let $L$ denote the total luminosity: $L = \int_S d \mathbf S \cdot \mathbf j$, where $S$ is the surface of a disk and $d \mathbf S$ denotes an oriented normal surface element.
 Integration of Eq.~(\ref{ad}) over the disk volume leads to the approximate expression (notice that the neglected term with the enthalpy is comparatively small on the boundary)

 The luminosity depends on the shape of the disk, boundary values of the gravitational potential, rotation velocity, and the mass accretion rate.
-All these quantities are intricately related according to the differential equations; the shape itself can be determined aposteriori, after solving all of them.
+All these quantities are intricately related according to the differential equations; the shape itself can be determined a posteriori, after solving all of them.